Overview: Read alouds are my all time favorite activity in our home. Here are few activities for before, during, and after read alouds.

 One of my most favorite activities to do in our home preschool is read alouds.
 We read about 10 books a day.
 Sometimes we just pick up a book and read.
 Other times we do activities before, during, and after a story to help us strengthen our literacy skills.
-Today I wanted to give you a few of our favorite before, during, and after reading activities for read alouds.

 Related: Literacy Development in Toddlers and Preschoolers